espocrm/documentation/docs/extensions/outlook-integration/email.md

 1. Ensure you are not signed into `office.com`.
 2. Clear cookies and other site data.
 3. Go to email account and connect to Outlook.
-4. Click Test Connection button.
+4. Click Test Connection button, check if successful.
-5. If OK, then enter email account password.
-6. Click Send Test Email button.
+6. Click Send Test Email button, check if successful.